-A fundamental role of the Transmission System Operators (TSO) is to plan and develop a secure, efficient and economic electricity transmission system.
+A fundamental role of the Transmission System Operators (TSOs) is to plan and develop a secure, efficient and economic electricity transmission system.
 This involves ensuring a consistently high level of power quality, making sure that security standards are met and, where appropriate, researching and deploying novel technologies.

 - Ten-Year Network Development Planning and Regional Investment Plans

-- European Planning Standards and Connection Codes
+- Connection Network Codes

 - Asset Implementation and Management